rainmanh/jumpscale_core8/docs/AYS/Examples/OVCExample.md

 (UNCOMPLETE)

-Following JumpScript will:
+Following blueprint will:

-- Create ms1 node
+- Create VM
-- Inside ms1 node: (see DockerExample.md)
+- Inside the VM: (see DockerExample.md)
     - Create a Docker container with AYS called master
     - Create a Docker container with AYS called client
     - Install JumpScale in both Docker containers